michaelgroves90/CV-1/README.md

 I am a Software Engineer from Brighton graduated from Software Engineering at Makers Academy, London.
 My interest was initially piqued after spending several years working as a Music Producer and Audio Engineer with artists such as Morcheeba and Yonaka.
 I developed an interest in Cryptocurrencies and Blockchain development and I found myself looking to software engineering as a new potential career.
 Now I have completed my time at Makers Academy I am on the hunt for my first professional role in Software Development.

+Since graduating I have worked on several projects in Typescript and React, developing a serverless API and exploring the benefits of static typing in Javascript.
+After building a 'soundboard' site for a gaming streamer in vanilla JS, I am now looking to pair my passion for games and the development of games with my new-found interest in Typescript.

 I have also spent many years working in the financial sector as a Collections Executive and AR Officer.
 During my time at McLean Delmo Bentleys, I streamlined their entire system of reporting client debt.